 Recently the Dalai Lama celebrated his 82nd birthday.
-He may be getting on in age, but he still travels around the world.
+He may be getting on in age, you wouldn’t know from his actions and attitude.

 The Dalai Lama is no stranger to difficulty.
 He was being taught the tenets of Buddhism when other children were playing in sandboxes.
 He held the highest office of his country as a teenager and shortly thereafter found himself pushed around by hostile invaders.
 He fled the county of his birth and established a safe space in India for Tibetan emigrants and their cultural resources.
 Again and again he has appealed to the United Nations for the rights of the Tibetan people.
-He endures INWARDLY while the world for fifty years has allowed China to occupy Tibet.
+He endures INWARDLY while for 50 years the world has allowed China to occupy Tibet.